Published 02 Jun 2025

 - The route will provide first-ever direct services to London for Whifflet, Greenfaulds, and Larbert, further boosting economic opportunities and travel options in Scotland.

 Lumo, the UK’s leading Open Access rail operator, today announced it has secured five Class 222 six-car trains for its forthcoming route between London Euston and Stirling, beginning as early as Spring 2026.
-This expansion aims to enhance travel choice and connectivity for passengers along the central belt of Scotland both to England and to Stirling, offering five daily services with the operator renowned for affordability and efficiency.
+This expansion aims to enhance travel choice and connectivity for passengers along the central belt of Scotland both to England and to Stirling, offering four daily services with the operator renowned for affordability and efficiency.

 The announcement coincides with a special event hosted by Lumo in Holyrood, attended by cross-party MSPs and Scotland’s MPs.
 Featuring a keynote address from Sue Webber MSP, Scotland’s Conservative Transport Spokesperson, the reception highlights Lumo’s ongoing commitment to Scotland and emphasises how the operator creates new connections for communities previously underserved by the existing rail network, including the first ever direct route between Greenfaulds and London.